VOLUME 9, ISSUE 44

 Ponzi Pinot Noirs have won critical acclaim through the years.
 The wines have always been intense, savory and concentrated.
 Consistency has always been a hallmark, even during the uneven vintages of the 1990s.
 My Oregon wine epiphany was a 1992 Ponzi Reserve Pinot Noir made from a single vineyard that was 18 years old at the time and I have continued to enjoy many Reserve bottlings since.

-The three Ponzi children, Michel (Operations Manager) , Anna Maria (National Sales and Marketing Director) and Luisa (Winemaker), grew up helping out in the vineyard and in the family’s winery and operate the family business now.
+The three Ponzi children, Michel (Operations Manager) , Anna Maria (President) and Luisa (Winemaker), grew up helping out in the vineyard and in the family’s winery and operate the family business now.
 All of them pursued other careers initially, with Luisa studying pre-med, Anna Maria began working for a magazine on the East Coast, and Michel was a jazz musician in Los Angeles.
 They had a strong pull to the land, the seasons and the harvest and eventually returned.
 They are continuing the family tradition of community and wine industry service.
 Even their eight grandchildren are now being introduced to viticulture and the operation of the winery at an early age.
 Luisa is a highly respected winemaker who was trained in Burgundy and now is married to another notable winemaker, Eric Hamacher.